 2.2.3 Order confirmation

-2.2.4 Acceptance by Ticketcorner in the name of and on behalf of the organiser
+2.2.4 Acceptance by Ticketcorner in the name and on behalf of the Event Organiser and/or Operator

-The contract for the purchase of a ticket to attend an event between the ticket buyer and the event organiser only comes about when the tickets are sent, made accessible or handed over to the ticket buyer or when Ticketcorner release the
+The contract for the purchase of a ticket to attend an Event or the Business between the Ticket Buyer and the Event Organiser or Operator is only concluded when the tickets are sent, made available or handed over to the Ticket Buyer or when

 2.2.5 Personalised tickets

-The event organiser is entitled to personalise tickets.
-For this, the personal details of the authorised ticket holder may be printed on the ticket.
-Only the person named on the ticket will be granted admission to the booked event.
-If a
+The Event Organiser or Operator is entitled to personalise tickets.
+For this purpose, the personal details of the authorised ticket holder can be printed on the ticket or linked electronically.
+Only the person named on the ticket or

 2.3 Delivery of the Tickets